 The system used CCTV to capture the faces of “likely hundreds of thousands of individuals” across 62 Bunnings stores in Victoria and New South Wales between November 2018 and November 2021, the Office of the Australian Information Commissioner (OAIC) said.

-Bunnings has been ordered to no longer infringe Australians’ privacy and to destroy any information it collected using facial recognition after one year.
+Bunnings has been ordered to no longer infringe Australians’ privacy and to destroy any information it collected using facial recognition within 12 months, giving people who may have been captured time to potentially make a complaint, the office said.

 Privacy Commissioner Carly Kind said while facial recognition “may have been an efficient and cost-effective option” for Bunnings to address unlawful customer behaviour, its decision to deploy the technology led to it “disproportionately interfering with the privacy of everyone who entered its stores, not just high-risk individuals”.